Skeleton footprint craft for toddlers and preschoolers! A fun and easy halloween craft to make with footprints and styrofoam!

 We changed things up a little bit with our skeleton feet, but for the most part the process is the same as it was in yesterday’s post.

-To make our foot craft, you’ll need:
+To make this Halloween footprint craft, you’ll need:

 - white paint